coatyio/coaty-js/docs/man/coding-style-guide.md

   component is destroyed by implementing the `OnDestroy` interface or the Ionic `ionViewWillUnload` method.
 As an alternative you can use observables in Angular data binding expressions in combination with the `async` pipe which subscribes and unsubscribes automatically.
-In your application-specific controllers usually you should subscribe in the `onCommunicationManagerStarting` hook method and unsubcribe in the `onCommunicationManagerStopping` hook method.

 * Prefer implicit, imperative complete notifications over explicitly unsubscribing your RxJS observables.
 Complete subjects and observables if no longer used so that subscriptions are automatically unsubscribed to avoid memory leaks.
-Operators that complete implicitely include `take`, `takeUntil`, `first`, etc.
+Operators that complete implicitely include `take`, `takeUntil`, etc.

 * Avoid using the RxJS `share` operator in combination with source observables that are realized as *behavior subjects*.
 Only the first subscriber of the